AntonFlorey/MakePlanarFacesPlus/README.md

 ## Details
 Similar to Blender's built in `Make Planar Faces` operator, the method provided by this addon aims to make each face of a mesh planar.
 However, instead of updating positions locally, it solves a global optimization problem in order to make faces planar while preserving the objects shape as much as possible.

+There are two objective terms that both favor shape preservation.
+One penalizes the distance of all vertices to their original position and the other one penalizes changes in edge lengths.
+You can blend these two objectives via the `Edge Length Preservation Factor` parameter: A value of 0 will turn off the edge length objective, a value of 1 will turn off the vertex distance objective.
+The default value 0.5 will lead to a balance between the two.

 You can control the strength of this shape preservation objective via the `Intial Shape Preservation Weight` and `Target Shape Preservation Weight` parameter.
 The algorithm will interpolate between the two while optimizing.

 How fast the shape preservation weight decays is controlled by the `Optimization Rounds` setting.
 If set to 2, the first round will use the initial weight, the second round the target weight.
 More rounds will add more steps inbetween these two values, leading to a more graceful descent.